Griesheim Airport: Luftwaffe Use

 When World War II broke out in 1939, DFS was moved north to Braunschweig in Lower Saxony and then to Ainring in Upper Bavaria.
 The German Air Force (Luftwaffe) then established itself at the airfield.
 During its use by the Luftwaffe, the airport was known as "Fliegerhorst Darmstadt-Griesheim", and was generally used by Fighter units.

 The first combat unit assigned was Zerstörergeschwader 2 (ZG 2) in April 1940, being equipped with the Messerschmitt Bf 110C heavy fighter.
 The unit took part in the Battle of France from May–June 1940.
 On 4 May the French and British Air Forces launched a series of desperate attacks against the bridges around Sedan at a heavy cost.
 ZG 2 helped provide air cover.
 In July with the battle won ZG 2 moved into France.

 Jagdgeschwader 3 (JG 3), a Messerschmitt Bf 109E fighter unit moved to Darmstadt-Griesheim in late February 1941 after taking severe losses during the Battle of Britain.
 At the field the unit was rearmed, and additional pilots were assigned.
 In early May, the unit moved east into Poland for eventual action against the Soviet Union during Operation Barbarossa.

 Darmstadt-Griesheim became a key base in late 1944 as part of the "Defense of the Reich" campaign against United States Army Air Forces (USAAF) Eighth Air Force heavy bombing raids against targets in Germany.
 No less than two fighter units, Jagdgeschwader 53 (JG 53) and Jagdgeschwader 4 (JG 4), equipped with Focke-Wulf Fw 190A and a few Messerschmitt Bf 109E fighters used for day interceptor missions against the American bomber fleets.
 A third unit, Nachtjagdgeschwader 11 (NJG 11), flew Fw 190s and Bf 109s as night interceptors against Avro Lancaster bombers of RAF Bomber Command attacking at night.

-Beginning in mid-to-late 1944, after the Allies landed in Normandy and began to move east into central France, Darmstadt-Griesheim came into the effective range of USAAF Ninth Air Force B-26 Marauder medium bombers and P-47 Thunderbolts.
-The airfield came under more and more frequent attack by the American mediums and tactical fighter bombers, mostly with 500-pound general-purpose bombs; unguided rockets and .50 caliber machine gun sweeps when Eighth Air Force heavy bombers (B-17s, B-24s) were within interception range of the Luftwaffe aircraft assigned to the base.
+Beginning in mid-to-late 1944, after the Allies landed in Normandy and began to move east into central France, Darmstadt-Griesheim came into the effective range of USAAF Ninth Air Force Martin B-26 Marauder medium bombers and Republic P-47 Thunderbolts.
+The airfield came under more and more frequent attack by the American mediums and tactical fighter bombers, mostly with 500-pound general-purpose bombs; unguided rockets and .50 caliber machine gun sweeps when Eighth Air Force heavy bombers (Boeing B-17 Flying Fortresses, Consolidated B-24 Liberators) were within interception range of the Luftwaffe aircraft assigned to the base.
 The attacks were timed to have the maximum effect possible to keep the interceptors pinned down on the ground and be unable to attack the heavy bombers.
-Also the P-51 Mustang fighter-escort groups of the Eighth Air Force would drop down on their return to England and attack the base with a fighter sweep and attack any target of opportunity to be found at the airfield.
+Also the North American P-51 Mustang fighter-escort groups of the Eighth Air Force would drop down on their return to England and attack the base with a fighter sweep and attack any target of opportunity to be found at the airfield.